 - A high rate of management turnover causes disorder and confusion

 While the switch may seem like a big undertaking, specific steps can streamline the process.
-We have prepared a guide on how to change your HOA management company to support you during the process.
+We have prepared a guide on how to change HOA management companies to support you during the process.

 Review the Management Company Contract